-Fund Details Lead Fund Details Lead Heritage Council Community Grant Scheme Local Authorities support and facilitate community groups in their applications to the Heritage Council Community Grant Scheme.
-The aim of the scheme is to support capital projects that improve access and inclusion to heritage sites; that apply good heritage practice to the management of places, collections, or objects Heritage Council Local Enterprise Office The Local Enterprise Office provides training, mentoring programmes and a range of financial supports designed to assist with the establishment and/or growth of businesses including the LEO Client Stimulus Fund, LEAN Micro, feasibility grants and business expansion grants.
-Department of Rural and Community Development Enterprise Ireland (including buildings).
+Fund Details Lead Heritage Council Community Grant Scheme Local Authorities support and facilitate community groups in their applications to the Heritage Council Community Grant Scheme.
+The aim of the scheme is to support capital projects that improve access and inclusion to heritage sites; that apply good heritage practice to the management of places, collections, or objects (including buildings).
 The scheme also supports the purchase of essential equipment.
 This scheme is intended to enable communities and heritage non-governmental organisations (NGOs) to continue their work or to start new initiatives.
 The Heritage Council allocated in the region of €1.5 million to the 2023 scheme.
-Social Enterprise Capital Grants Scheme The Social Enterprise Capital Grants Scheme benefits smaller or start-up social enterprises which do not necessarily have the capacity to compete for larger grants, but which nonetheless have a need for upgraded/additional equipment to help them to deliver their services.
-It is managed by the Local Community Development Committee.
-In 2022 approximately €30,000 Department of Rural and Community Development Climate Action and Retrofitting Climate Action and Retrofitting Initiatives includes the target to upgrade 500,000 homes to a Building Energy Rating of Sustainable Energy Authority of Ireland was awarded to social enterprises.
-Initiatives B2 / cost optimal equivalent or carbon equivalent by 2030.
-Sustainable Energy Authority of Ireland provide grants to help upgrade homes and Local Authorities are undertaking Local Authority programmes to retrofit least energy efficient social homes.
-Biodiversity Action Plan Grant Scheme This scheme to Local Authorities supports biodiversity projects and the implementation of Local Biodiversity Action Plans that align with actions under the National Biodiversity Action Plan. €3m was made available to the 2023 scheme nationally.
+Heritage Council Climate Action and Retrofitting Initiatives Climate Action and Retrofitting Initiatives includes the target to upgrade 500,000 homes to a Building Energy Rating of B2 / cost optimal equivalent or carbon equivalent by 2030.
+Sustainable Energy Authority of Ireland provide grants to help upgrade homes and Local Authorities are undertaking programmes to retrofit least energy efficient social homes.
+Sustainable Energy Authority of Ireland Local Authority Biodiversity Action Plan Grant Scheme This scheme to Local Authorities supports biodiversity projects and the implementation of Local Biodiversity Action Plans that align with actions under the National Biodiversity Action Plan. €3m was made available to the 2023 scheme nationally.
 National Parks and Wildlife Service, Department of Housing, Local Government and Heritage Community Monuments Fund The Community Monuments Fund aims to protect and promote archaeological heritage, supporting community development, traditional skills, jobs, tourism, regional and rural development. €6m was made available for the 2023 fund nationally.
 Department of Housing, Local Government and Heritage Sustainable Mobility Investment Programme The Sustainable Mobility Investment Programme includes support for the rapid roll out of new and improved active travel infrastructure in towns and villages.
 Department of Transport Development Contribution Scheme The Local Authority Development Contribution Scheme enables contributions to be levied on new development and provides funding towards capital work programmes on a range of services, including roads, amenity, community, recreation and parking.
 Local Authority